 Nate’s eyes widened even more.

 “That’s why we’re here,” said Conrad.
 “Too many holes in this part of the fabric.
 We’re here to patch them.”

 “I got the lay of the land, Conrad, let’s get outta here and we’ll come back after dark.”

-“I’ll bring snacks!” said Willow, as we walked down the old, cracked walkway toward the street.
+“I’ll bring snacks!” said Willow, as we went through the wrought-iron gate.

 “You’re going to be home, in bed, where you kids belong.”

 “Tried having fun once,” I remarked.

 “What happened?
 You enjoy yourself too much?” said TJ in a snide tone.

 “Got in a fistfight,” I paused.
 “It was fun, though.”

 “Sometimes I question my association with you,” said my partner.